-- 1. Perform the Pre-Ride Inspections.
-See page 57.
-Properly secure any cargo. - 2.
-Straddle the motorcycle and bring it to the fully upright position.
+- Perform the Pre-Ride Inspections.
+See page 65.
+Properly secure any cargo. - Straddle the motorcycle and bring it to the fully upright position.
 Retract the sidestand.

 When the electrical system is activated with either the power switch or the starter switch, the key fob must be within range.
-See page 30.
+See page 27.

 - 3. Move the engine stop/run switch to the RUN position. - 4.
 Shift the transmission to neutral. - 5.
 Apply the front brakes.
 Disengage the clutch (pull the clutch lever fully toward the handlebar). - 6.
 The motorcycle may be electrically activated by pressing either the starter switch or power switch.
 Then with the throttle closed, press and release the starter switch to start the engine.
 The starter motor will crank until the engine starts, but no more than 3 seconds.
-If the engine does not start, wait five seconds and try again.

-- If starting a COOL engine, DO NOT open the throttle while starting.
+If the engine does not start, wait five seconds and try again. - 7.
+If starting a COOL engine, DO NOT open the throttle while starting.
 Idle speed is computer controlled and idle speed will adjust automatically depending on engine temperature and air temperature.
 Allow the engine to warm up for one minute minimum at low RPM after starting.
 Do not run the engine above 2500 RPM.
-If starting a WARM engine, DO NOT open the throttle while starting. - 8.
+If starting a WARM engine, DO NOT open the throttle while starting.

 If either the check engine indicator or the low oil pressure indicator (or display) remains on after the engine starts, stop the engine immediately.
-Refer to the low oil pressure indicator/ display information on page 33.
+Refer to the low oil pressure indicator/ display information in the Low Oil Pressure Display section or the Indicator Lamps section.